joez2450/sep10-freedom-project/blog/entry05.md

 Tinkering with A-Frame taught me skills.
 The three major ones included:

 * Organization - When I was learning A-Frame, many notes had to be taken.
 In order to make the most out of them, I organized the details in my learning log to refer back in the future.
 * Attention to detail - While coding specific A-Frame scenes, there were missing closing tags for some lines of code.
 This caused issues when I ran the scene on various occasions.
-To fix these problems, I had to debug, and pay close attention to every line.
+To fix these problems, I had to debug, and pay close attention to every lines of syntax.
 * Management - As I was introduced to A-Frame, there were many topics to learn.
 To be efficient, I learned a new topic frequently and jotted down any significant information.
 This allowed me to make the most out of my learning experience.